 When we sweat — either during strenuous labor on the job, exercise, or heat waves — we lose electrolytes.
 When you don’t have the right amount and ratio of electrolytes and fluids in your body, you can suffer from dehydration.
-Symptoms include dizziness, headache, fatigue, muscle cramps and worse.
+Signs of dehydration include dizziness, headache, fatigue, muscle cramps and worse.
 Therefore, electrolyte replacement is essential.

-Research shows electrolytes are useful when it comes to treating or preventing the symptoms of dehydration.
+Research shows electrolytes are useful when it comes to remedying the signs of dehydration.
 However, not all electrolyte drinks are the same.
 Here, we’ll go over electrolytes, the best electrolyte drink, and the drawbacks associated with the alternatives.